axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 .. note::

-   To show all related task of case, please make sure the permission :bdg-ref-warning:`🔑TaskReadOwnCaseTasks <TaskReadOwnCaseTasks>` or :bdg-ref-warning:`🔑TaskReadAll <TaskReadAll>` is enabled.
+   Grant either permission :bdg-ref-warning:`🔑TaskReadOwnCaseTasks <TaskReadOwnCaseTasks>` or :bdg-ref-warning:`🔑TaskReadAll <TaskReadAll>` to allow a user to see all related tasks of a case.

 The list shows the following key information for each task.
 To change the columns displayed, click on :guilabel:`Manage columns`.
 Select from the